Yrl805607/Address-Book-C/README.md

 # Address Book Management System in C

 A console-based application written in C to manage contact information such as names, phone numbers, and email addresses.
-The project features full operations for creating, reading, updating, and deleting contacts, along with multi-attribute searching, sorting, input validation, and CSV file persistence.
+The project features full CRUD operations (Create, Read, Update, Delete), multi-attribute searching, sorting, input validation, and CSV file persistence.

 ---